elgw/dotter/HELP.md

 sudo brew install pkg-config
 ```

-Start MATLAB and add the path of DOTTER to the list of pahts.
+Start MATLAB and add the path of DOTTER to the list of paths.
 Save and restart.

 You should now be able to start
 DOTTER with the command: `DOTTER` in MATLAB.